 With all this said, the ultimate danger is not in human threats, but from our adversary, the devil.
 He wants us to turn away from the Way, the Truth, and the Life – Y’Shua Ha Mashiach.

-*Satan wants us to sink deeper and deeper into a culture that is slowly becoming less and less focused on the Creator and Messiah of the universe.*
+*The carnal spirit wants us to sink deeper and deeper into a culture that is slowly becoming less and less focused on the Creator and Messiah of the universe.*

 The changes are sometimes very subtle, but if we study the Word of YHWH and seek to live obediently to the faith, then we will see more clearly every day.